camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Copy Modules

-Copy the modules from the `modules/` folder of the Camunda distribution, to the `$JBOSS_HOME/modules/` of your Wildfly application server.
+Copy the modules from the `modules/` folder of the Camunda distribution, to the `$JBOSS_HOME/modules/` of your JBoss EAP application server.

 ## Adjust the Configuration